 Reviews the research on reading acquisition and reading failure.
-The importance of phonological awareness and synthesizing the speech stream, is detailed.
+The importance of phonological awareness and facility at phonologically segmenting, analyzing and synthesizing the speech stream, is detailed.
 This skill is crucially related to the ability to decode words by phonological recoding, it probably contributes to poor performance on short-term memory tasks, and, because reading comprehension relies on access to rapidly formed and maintained phonological codes in short-term memory, it results in poor comprehension.
 This skills-based theory of reading is compared and contrasted with other theories of reading acquisition and reading failure, and its implications for reading instruction are discussed.

-Education of Intellectually Gifted Children Staff Contact: Dr Miraca Gross S2 HPW4
+Education of Intellectually Gifted Children Staff Contact: A/Prof Miraca Gross S2 HPW4